Diagnosing gut disorders such as lactose intolerance or even life-threatening health problems could become as simple as swallowing a pill.

 Australian researchers say that a new gas-sensing swallowable capsule sensor detects gases that can indicate gut disorders and diseases.

 “Our ingestible sensors offer a potential diagnostic tool for many disorders of the gut, from food nutrient malabsorption to colon cancer,” said Kyle Berean, the device’s co-inventor and a research fellow in the department of electronic and telecommunication engineering at RMIT University in Australia.

 Such diseases are currently diagnosed through a variety of other methods.

 These include breath tests and invasive procedures such as endoscopies and colonoscopies.
 Both these procedures involve feeding a wired camera through sections of the digestive system.

-The researchers’ study was in the inaugural edition of Nature Electronics.
+The researchers’ study was

 How the capsule works

 The RMIT-developed capsule is about the size of a vitamin pill.

 It’s powered by three internal silver-oxide batteries.
 It can transmit data wirelessly to a Bluetooth-enabled phone or other device.